ChoiceOMG/quickbooks-exporter/README.md

-# Quickbooks - Sync your customers to your own database with TypeORM
+# Quickbooks Online API - Sync your customers to your own database using TypeORM

 I wanted to be able to keep an eye on all my contact information.
 This microservice spools up to download all the QBO customer data and put it in mysql so I can us it.